yhmtsai/ci_windows_cuda/README.md

 $env:ChocolateyInstall = Convert-Path "$((Get-Command choco).Path)\..\.."
 Import-Module "$env:ChocolateyInstall\helpers\chocolateyProfile.psm1"
 ```

+Note.
+I try to use gitlab variable in powershell cmake, but it does not work by using ${VARNAME} $VARNAME.
+Thus, need to specify each jobs variable individually.

 # Github Action
 Because Github action does not use MSVC buildtools, using `choco install cuda -y` works well without copying integration.